theskanthunt42/theskanthunt42/README.md

 - A useless NEET.
 - Extremely low self-confidence.
 - Also on HRT if you curious.
-- If you curious enough, non-binary, but satisfied when being call as a female.
+- If you curious enough, non-binary, but satisfied when being treat as a female.

 ## 😣 How I waste my time
 - Writing some useless and terrible stuff just for learn programming language.